 Treat AI system prompts and configurations as critical infrastructure code:

 Organizations managing multiple AI deployments should prevent SaaS configuration drift to ensure security controls remain consistent across environments.
+Toxic combinations of drifted configurations and excessive agent permissions are among the highest-risk conditions that security teams encounter in practice.

 Regulatory frameworks are rapidly evolving to address AI specific risks, with prompt injection explicitly called out in several 2025 standards.